 - Pen needles

 Keep insulin cool

 Think about how you will pack and travel with your child’s insulin.
 Insulin should be kept between 55 and 85 degrees.
 Bring an insulated cooler and cold packs if you’re going to be in warmer temperatures.
 You don’t want the insulin to lose its effectiveness or spoil at the beach or in the glove compartment of the car.

 Wear a medical ID

-Make sure your child or teen ALWAYS wear a medical ID bracelet or necklace indicating he has diabetes.
-Consider creating a contact card for every member of your family that contains his or her name, emergency contact number, healthcare and insurance information, known allergies and medical conditions.
+Make sure your child or teen ALWAYS wears a medical ID bracelet or necklace indicating they have diabetes.
+Consider creating a contact card for every member of your family that contains your child’s name, emergency contact number, healthcare and insurance information, known allergies and medical conditions.
 Cards can be worn as bracelets, shoe IDs or in a pocket.